AMPeytz/Speciale/README.md

   - Torch
   - Gpytorch
   - Cyipopt
-    - **Note**: This package may be difficult to install.
-See package specifications.
   - Scipy
   - Tasmanian
-    - **Note**: This package may be difficult to install.
-See package specifications.
+    - **Note**: Installation of this package is bothersome.
+See Tasmanian repository and installation guide.
   - Chaospy
   - Matplotlib
   - Logging